ppwfx/pprofrec/README.md

-Provides a single pane of glass across all runtime metrics by recording `pprof` lookups, `runtime.MemStats` and `gopsutil` metrics to help understand the runtime behavior of an application
+Provides a single pane of glass across all runtime metrics by recording `pprof` lookups, `runtime.MemStats` and `gopsutil` metrics to help understand the runtime behavior of an application.

 [Demo](https://pprofrec-example-slzntuj6pq-uc.a.run.app/debug/pprof/window)
 - Refresh to update the window.